youssefmahran/Aerial-Robotics-Lab/ROS1/Ubuntu_20.04_Installation.md

 <img src="Photos/5.jpg" alt="Example Image" width="576" height="432">

-- Locate the free space we created in Windows (Look for the size) and press the `+` button
+- Locate the free space we created in Windows (Look for the size) and press the `+` button to create different partitions

 <img src="Photos/6.jpg" alt="Example Image" width="576" height="432">